-• ECP funds are designed to fund capital improvements.
-Tier 2 funds are designed to be strictly used for project construction costs, although up to ten percent of total grant amount (i.e., funds requested) may be allocated to preliminary project design, environmental, or engineering costs.
+- ECP funds are designed to fund capital improvements.
+Tier 2 funds are designed to be strictly used for project construction costs, although up to 10% of total grant amount (i.e., funds requested) may be allocated to preliminary project design, environmental, or engineering costs.
+Non-capital expenses for enhancements such as education, recreation, etc. are not eligible for Tier 2 grant funding. - Tier 2 projects must meet the transportation nexus as outlined previously in this chapter. - Expenditures prior to award date cannot be considered eligible for funding or match.